aws/aws-security-services-best-practices/docs/en/guides/waf/recommended-http-architecture/docs/index.md

 API Gateway REST APIs can be placed behind CloudFront to gain edge WAF inspection.
 To ensure your API Gateway only accepts requests from your CloudFront distribution, configure CloudFront to inject an `x-api-key` header with a value that maps to an [API key](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-setup-api-key-with-console.html) configured on your API Gateway.
 API Gateway natively validates API keys, so requests that bypass CloudFront and reach the API Gateway directly will be rejected without a valid key.
 See [Protecting your API using Amazon API Gateway and AWS WAF](https://aws.amazon.com/blogs/compute/protecting-your-api-using-amazon-api-gateway-and-aws-waf-part-2/) for a detailed walkthrough.

-Unlike ALBs, API Gateway REST APIs do use security groups, so the API key approach is the primary mechanism for origin verification.
+Unlike ALBs, API Gateway REST APIs do *not* have security groups, so the API key approach is the primary mechanism for origin verification.

 ### IP-Based Rule Limitations with Forwarded IPs